 Thin film Parylene polymer is considered the optimal protective coating material for critical military, high-risk electronics, aerospace, and medical applications because of its unique combination of electric-mechanical properties and true pinhole-free nature.
 These properties include gas permeability, chemical protection, thermal stability across environments, and extremely high dielectric strength.

 Parylene exhibits absolute conformance to all surfaces due to the deposition method.
-The three-stage vapor deposition process takes place under vacuum with substrates being coated at room temperature.
-Unlike traditional conformal coating methods there is no liquid phase or lengthy curing time involved.
+The three-stage vapor deposition process takes place under a vacuum with substrates being coated at room temperature.
+Unlike traditional conformal coating methods, there is no liquid phase or lengthy curing time involved.

 Parylene is unlike other conformal coatings because it is applied as a vapor.
 The unique application process allows it to thoroughly cover the entire surface of a PCB.
 In a room temperatures space, the deposition is used and grows on the electronic component.
 Plastics, ceramics, metals, and fabrics can all have parylene applied to them.

 As electronics begin to grow smaller in size parylene is taking a lead role in conformal coatings.
 When applied, it is thinner than a dollar bill or even human hair.
 When it comes to choosing a conformal coating, most industry experts will favor parylene.

 A parylene conformal coating is applied to an electronic PCB that needs protection from exposure to environmental threats such as dust, temperature, and moisture.
 Conformal coatings can also protect the exposition of PCBs in fraught situations.
 Sometimes these are electrical currents, mechanical forces, or chemicals.
 The protection will prevent corrosion and oxidization.
 It can also extend the life of an electronic.